Yelena Bonner: Early life and education

 Lusik Georgiyevna Alikhanova was born in Merv, Turkestan ASSR, Soviet Union (now Mary, Turkmenistan).
 She was born to Ruf "Ruth" Bonner, a Jewish communist activist from Siberia, and Levon Kacharyan, an Armenian.
 Her father died a year after her birth, and her mother remarried to Gevorg Alikhanyan, founding First Secretary of the Communist Party of Armenia and a Comintern executive.
 She had a younger brother, Igor, who became a career naval officer.
 Her family had a summer dacha in Sestroretsk and Bonner had fond memories there.

-In 1937, Bonner's father was arrested by the NKVD and executed as part of Stalin's Great Purge; her mother was arrested a few days later as the wife of an enemy of the people, and served ten years in the Gulag near Karaganda, Kazakhstan, followed by nine years of internal exile.
-Bonner's 41-year-old maternal uncle, Matvei Bonner, was also executed during the purge, and his wife internally exiled.
+In 1937, Bonner's father was arrested by the NKVD and killed as part of Stalin's Great Purge; her mother was arrested a few days later as the wife of an enemy of the people, and served ten years in the Gulag near Karaganda, Kazakhstan, followed by nine years of internal exile.
+Bonner's 41-year-old maternal uncle, Matvei Bonner, was also killed during the purge, and his wife internally exiled.
 All four were exonerated (rehabilitated) following Stalin's death in 1953.
 In 1941 she volunteered for the Red Army's Hospital when the Soviet Union was invaded, and she became head nurse.
 While serving during World War II, Bonner was wounded twice, and in 1946 was honorably discharged as a disabled veteran.
 In 1947 Bonner was accepted as student in the medical institute in Leningrad.
 After the war she earned a degree in pediatrics from the First Leningrad Medical Institute, presently First Pavlov State Medical University of St. Peterburg.